 Sort of done in the fourth season of Winx Club, you see, in episode 23 the Winx receive the final gift of destiny from the Eternal fairies, which can be used to bring one person back to life.
 The Eternal fairies also tell them of a prophesy that apparently more than one person would die.
 The preview for the next episode also made it pretty clear that something bad was going to happen.
 In episode 24 the evil shapeshifter Duman turned into a monster and attacked the specialists, and Nabu was forced to kill him in self-defense.
 Later Nabu dies after using up all of his magical energy to close a dark abyss that the evil wizards had created in order to seal the Earth fairies away.
 Oh, and the last gift of destiny?
 Ogron, the leader of the evil wizards stole it and wasted it on a wilted flower.

-Advertised constantly in a season premier for Family Guy.
+Advertised constantly in the season 9 premier for Family Guy.
 To no one's surprise, the one to die is Stephanie, an annoying new character Quagmire brought with him, designed specifically to annoy everyone.
 However, the body count continued with James Woods, Muriel Goldman, Derek (Jillian's husband), Priscilla (another new character), and finally, Diane Simmons, who was the killer.
-And suprisingly enough, it stuck, come the next episode, they're all still dead.
+And surprisingly enough, it stuck (except for James Woods who came back a season and a half later), come the next episode, they're all still dead.

-In addition, one of the main 6 cast is slated to die in the upcoming 12th season.
-Brian briefly was dead, but it was for only two episodes, and was completely retconned shortly afterwards, and there's a rumor that Chris might not be around for long...
+In addition, one of the main 6 cast was slated to die in the 12th season.
+Brian briefly was dead, but it was for only two episodes, and was completely retconned shortly afterwards.

 On the hundredth episode of American Dad!, the opening informs us that one hundred characters will die in this episode, and a counter appears at the bottom.
 It keeps popping up when someone is in mortal danger, but then disappears when nothing happens.
 Halfway through the episode, it goes up to one when Stan kills a dog, and then a bus full of minor recurring characters goes off a cliff and brings it up to 97.
 Three more minor characters die over the course of the episode to bring it to 100.